When Should You Hand in Your Notice? A Full Guide to Resigning

 Compensation:

-Often an employee may feel as though their salary or benefits package is not aligned with their skills, efforts, or industry standards.
+Employees may feel as though their salary or benefits package is not aligned with their skills, efforts, or industry standards.
 They feel as if they need to seek a better-paying, better-benefited opportunity elsewhere.

 Work-life Balance: